MihailDimitrov1235/Netbeans-shortcuts/README.md

 randq - creates a random queue

 tree - creates a treeSet, fills it and prints it

-graph - creates a graph class with a dfs

-igraph - implements a graph

 hset - Creates a hashset and fills it with data